 You will undoubtedly notice beautiful roosters at the tops of the church spires and some other buildings in Riga.
 Rooster is one of the symbols of Riga, and you will also see it crowning some of the Christmas trees, on postcards and as souvenirs.
 Riga roosters on roof spires serve not only as symbolical defenders against evil but also as wings, wind indicators.

-If you linger on the Dome Square for more than three minutes, or stop to make a shot of some significant building, you are likely to be approached by a man or a lady who will offer you their services of guide.
+If you linger on the Dome Square for more than three minutes or stop to take a shot of some significant building, you are likely to be approached by a man or a lady who will offer you their services of a guide.
 Guides speak Russian, English, German, and some other languages, and charge about 7.5 lats per person for an excursion of 1.5 hours.

 You can bargain if you are interested in a walking tour with a guide.
 We didn’t use their services as we wanted to explore the city at our own pace, but more importantly, we already knew some basic information about Riga’s must-sees from the Internet and from the kind elderly lady of Latvian origin who happened to travel in our train compartment.

 When you leave the Old Town area, there’s still plenty to see.
 There is a nice park near the Freedom Monument, Riga Opera House, important-looking ducks sitting in the snow, cute bridges, gigantic snowmen etc.

 The Freedom Monument is a 42-metre (138 ft) high monument, a symbol of the freedom and independence of Latvia, and also a point of public gatherings, official ceremonies, and just a popular meeting point in Riga.

 Eating Out in Riga:

 Not that we were hungry all the time, but when you do your sightseeing on a frosty winter day, you somehow end up wishing to warm up a bit and indulge in national cuisine if you can.